 Were you recently diagnosed with Keratoconus?
-If so, then you are likely on a quest to learn as much about the disease as you can, and more importantly, what kinds of treatments are available for it.
-And while learning that you have Keratoconus is not good news, there is a lot of good news about the treatment of this progressive eye disease, and many reasons to be optimistic about your future.
+If so, then you are likely on a quest to learn as much about the disease as possible and, more importantly, what kinds of treatments are available.
+And while learning that you have Keratoconus is not good news, there is a lot of good news about treating this progressive eye disease and many reasons to be optimistic about your future.

-Here at the California Keratoconus Center (CKC), we specialize in non-surgical treatment of Keratoconus.
+Here at the California Keratoconus Center, we specialize in the non-surgical treatment of Keratoconus.
 There are many Keratoconus doctors, especially here in the Los Angeles area, who want to get you onto their operating table as quickly as possible for a corneal surgery of one type or another, but what we find is that most patients can be treated non-surgically and enjoy a happy, normal life.

 There is a difference between elective and necessary Keratoconus surgeries.

-In very severe cases of Keratoconus, the cornea becomes very thin, very steep, scarred or intolerant to contact lenses and there is little choice but to have a corneal transplant.
-During a corneal transplant, the central part of the cornea is removed and a donor cornea is sewn into place.
-But in 15-20% of Keratoconus cases, after all non-surgical alternatives have been explored, a corneal transplant may be necessary.
+In very severe cases of Keratoconus, the cornea becomes very thin, very steep, scarred or intolerant to contact lenses, and there is little choice but to have a corneal transplant.
+During a corneal transplant, the central part of the Cornea is removed, and a donor cornea is sewn into place.
+But we’ve found that a corneal transplant may be necessary in only 15-20% of Keratoconus cases after exploring all non-surgical alternatives.

-During the procedure, a small incision is cut into the cornea with a laser.
+A small incision is cut into the cornea with a laser during the procedure.
 The incision is widened with a metal instrument, and channels are created under the cornea — one above the pupil and the other below — to make space for the Intacs devices.
-The Intacs are then routed through the channels with very small tweezer-like instruments.
-Once the Intacs are in place, the incision is sewn together with a single stitch, which remains in the eye for about 6 weeks.
+The Intacs are then routed through the channels with tiny tweezer-like instruments.
+Once the Intacs are in place, the incision is sewn together with a single stitch, which remains in the eye for about six weeks.
 You can watch a video of an Intacs procedure here.

-Because Keratoconus results in a usually irregular cone-like shaped cornea, the goal of the Intacs ring is to help restore the more symmetrical shape of the cornea, and therefore improve the patients’ vision.
+Because Keratoconus usually results in an irregular cone-like shaped cornea, the goal of the Intacs ring is to help restore a more symmetrical shape of the cornea and therefore improve the patient’s vision.

 Every type of treatment has advantages and disadvantages.
 Here at the California Keratoconus Center, we believe that if you have a choice between a surgical and a non-surgical Keratoconus treatment, then avoiding surgery is preferable.
 According to WebMD, among the disadvantages of Intacs surgery are: